Boeheim, Girard lead Syracuse to 83-57 rout of Miami

 SYRACUSE, N.Y.
-(AP) — Buddy Boeheim and Joe Girard each scored a season-high 23 points to lead Syracuse to an 83-57 rout of Miami on Tuesday night.
+(AP) — Buddy Boeheim and Joe Girard, almost fully recovered from a bout of COVID-19, each scored a season-high 23 points to lead Syracuse to an 83-57 rout of Miami on Tuesday night.

 It was the Orange’s largest margin of victory in the series since an 81-52 home win on Dec.
 12, 1993.